 Private tuition -typically Maths/English weekly tuition

-A period of up to 6 months tuition (maximum of £500 per child) subject to agreement by the treasurer.
-If agreed in advance, tutor invoices can be sent direct to the treasurer and SDCS pay tutor directly.
+A contribution to tuition for a set time (typically six months) subject to agreement by the grant committee If agreed in advance, tutor invoices can be sent direct to the treasurer and SDCS pay tutor directly.
 Otherwise, it is the parent’s responsibility to pay tutor fees, SDCS then reimburse the parent.

 BSL courses